BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

 | Bar vtable size          | $2*8=16$  | $3 * 8 = 24$     |
 | trivially copyable pairs | no        | yes (supposedly) |

-so if IF-NDR[^3] is so scary, why can't the compiler diagnose this?
+so if IF-NDR is so scary, why can't the compiler diagnose this?

 three cases to consider